suxess-it/kubriX/README.md

 ![image](https://github.com/user-attachments/assets/767d389e-fa03-4e5d-9df1-d270050afa0c)

-You will get a VSCode environment in your browser and then inside this devcontainer a K3d cluster will get created and the platform stack will get installed.
+You will get a VSCode environment in your browser and then inside this devcontainer a KinD cluster will get created and the platform stack will get installed.
 This will take up to 20 minutes.
 You can follow the installation in the terminal and log by clicking on the link "Building codespace...":